nasirlukman/nasirlukman.github.io/_posts/2026-09-04-tanager-1-enmap-comparison.md

 The contrast between the two sensors is even more pronounced in the VNIR (800–1000 nm).
 The EnMAP result does not show a coherent spatial pattern and is instead highly speckled, which is likely related to the strong spectral noise observed in this wavelength region.
 In contrast, Tanager-1 resolves a distinct spatial pattern, with shorter absorption wavelengths in the northeast (yellow, ~925 nm) transitioning toward longer wavelengths in the southeast (red, ~950 nm).
 Although the pattern appears relatively subdued, this is expected given the shallow and broad nature of the iron-oxide absorption feature.

-The observed wavelength variation may reflect changes in the iron-oxide mineral assemblage, potentially indicating a transition between goethite- and hematite-dominated materials.
+The observed wavelength variation may reflect changes in the iron-oxide mineral assemblage, potentially indicating a transition between goethite and hematite dominated materials.
 However, this interpretation should be treated as indicative rather than definitive, as wavelength position alone is insufficient to distinguish these minerals reliably.
 A more detailed mineralogical interpretation would require comparison with reference spectra and, ideally, field or laboratory measurements.

 Overall, these results suggest that Tanager-1 is better able to resolve subtle absorption-wavelength variations in this dataset.
 Its finer spectral sampling and comparatively lower spectral roughness appear to provide greater sensitivity to sub-band shifts, particularly in the VNIR where the EnMAP data are strongly affected by spectral noise.
 This demonstrates a potential advantage of Tanager-1 for mineral mapping applications where subtle variations in absorption position are important.